 Securing An Effective Arms Trade Treaty

-In 2008, Widad addressed the United Nations First Committee, emphasizing the importance of adopting and implementing a robust and a legally binding Arms Trade Treaty.
+In 2008, Widad addressed the United Nations First Committee, emphasising the importance of adopting and implementing a robust and a legally binding Arms Trade Treaty.

 “Mr. Chairman, some States are concerned that a treaty based on human rights could be applied subjectively to prevent them from receiving the weapons they need for legitimate security purposes.
-However, the concepts of human rights and international humanitarian law are objectively defined in many international agreements.”
+However, the concepts of human rights and international humanitarian law are objectively defined in many international agreements.
+Through the UN Charter, the Universal Declaration of Human Rights and numerous other instruments, all UN member states have already agreed on international human rights standards.”

 “Thank you Mr. Chairman,